marjoleinF/pre/README.md

 ```

 Note that it is necessary to set the random seed, to allow for later
-replication of the results, because the fitting procedure depends on
+replication of results, because the fitting procedure depends on random
-random sampling of training observations.
+sampling of training observations.

 We can print the resulting ensemble (alternatively, we could use the
 `print` method):